-Kilmorack site option B has been discounted due to concerns
+Kilmorack site option B has been discounted due to concerns raised during the previous consultation event.

-Kilmorack option F will now be sited further up the hill, providing improved landscape and visual amenity opportunity, with the proposed Kilmorack substation transformer to be housed indoors.
+Kilmorack option F will now be sited further up the hill, with the proposed Kilmorack substation transformer to be housed indoors.

 Kilmorack is proposing to remove a span of existing overhead